lassade/toctoc/README.md

 but simplified api (less methods with most of the functionality).
 It's also fast and lightweight;

-The `derive` proved simple alternatives for quick implementations of both `Serialize` and `Deserialize` traits, but you probably want and shouldn't be afraid of implement your own versions tailoring to your needs.
+The `derive` can be used for quick implementations of both `Serialize` and `Deserialize` traits, you probably want and shouldn't be afraid of implement your own versions tailoring to your needs.

 Is not a one size fits all kind of solution is more like make